Somebody sent me a note, said you better look at that because that's not what happened.

 And so then they threw her overboard.

-I'm telling you, she's the most cheated on woman in America.
+I'm telling you, she's the most cheated-on woman in America.

-And there are a lot of people would throw her overboard for crazy Bernie this year if they could.
+And there are a lot of people who would throw her overboard for crazy Bernie this year if they could.

 Quickly, Kevin in Fargo, North Dakota.